Uncertainty quantification and multi-stage variable selection for personalized treatment regimes

-To further demonstrate the utility of our method, we extend the analysis of the results by focusing on two patients randomly selected from the sample, referred to as Individuals \#1 and \#2.
-Figure~\ref{second patient combination_new_1} displays the stage-specific probabilities for these individuals, indicating the likelihood that each treatment option is the optimal choice, based on their clinical factors and prior treatments.
-For Individual \#1, who received only one day of treatment, our DTR analysis recommends ACEi as the most effective option.
-For Individual \#2, who received two days of treatment in the ICU, the most effective treatment identified is a combination of beta-blockers and diuretics at stage 1, followed by diuretics alone at stage 2.
-Additionally, the posterior sample generated by Algorithm \ref{algo} can be used to compute the marginal probabilities of individual antihypertensive agents being part of the optimal treatment.
-This is illustrated for the same two individuals in Figure \ref{second patient combination_new_2} in the Supplementary Material.
+To further illustrate the utility of our method, we present additional results for two randomly selected patients, referred to as Individuals \#1 and \#2.
+Figure~\ref{second patient combination_new_1} presents the stage-specific probabilities of each treatment being optimal, considering clinical profiles and treatment history.
+For Individual \#1, who received treatment only on day one, ACEi emerges as the most effective option.
+For Individual \#2, treated over two days, the optimal regimen is beta-blockers and diuretics at stage 1, followed by diuretics alone at stage 2.